-A total of six (6) EIS programs were monitored for timely initiation of IFSP services in FFY 2017 and included a review of 200 records.
-Of the records reviewed, 118 had new services added at some juncture during the period covered for the review (July 1, 2017 through March 31, 2018).
+A total of six (6) EIS programs were monitored for timely initiation of IFSP services in FFY 2017 and included a revited the records reviewed, 118 had new services added at some juncture during the period covered for the review (Jul 31, 2018).
 A total of 108 records had all new services initiated within the required timeline.
-Eight children had at least one service initiated after the required timeline due to family circumstances.
-Examples of the family circumstances resulting in untimely initiation of services included missed or rescheduled appointments due to changes in the family's schedule or child/family illness.
-After accounting for services delayed due to family circumstances, it was found that 116 of the 118 children reviewed (98.3%) had all new services initiated in a timely manner.
+Eight children had at I initiated after the required timeline due to family circumstances.
+Examples of the family circumstances resulting is services included missed or rescheduled appointments due to changes in the family's schedule or child/family ill for services delayed due to family circumstances, it was found that 116 of the 118 children reviewed (98.3%) had initiated in a timely manner.
 This is a slight improvement over the 97.93% reported for FFY 2016.

-Two (2) EIS Programs were issued findings of noncompliance relative to Indicator 1 based on the FFY 2017 monitoring.
-Findings were as follows:
+Two (2) EIS Programs were issued findings of noncompliance relative to Indicator 1 based on the FFY 2017 mor as follows: